 Each year we inject more than 950 billion cubic feet of CO2 into oil reservoirs in the Permian, making Occidental the largest injector of CO2 for EOR in the Permian Basin, and among the largest globally.
 Occidental is an industry leader in applying this technology, which can increase ultimate oil recovery by 10 to 25 percent in the fields where it is employed.

 In 2015, Occidental completed Phase One of the CO2 Enhanced Oil Recovery expansion project at its South Hobbs Unit.
 The additional CO2 has resulted in a 50 percent increase in oil production, which is expected to grow over the next few years.
-Occidental plans to invest an estimated $550 million over the next several years for additional CO2 floods and expansions in North and South Hobbs Units.
+Occidental continues to invest in additional CO2 floods and expansions in North and South Hobbs Units.

 Occidental relies upon several sources to ensure an adequate supply of CO2 for our EOR operations, including the Occidental-operated Bravo Dome field in northeastern New Mexico and additional supplies from methane fields in the southwestern Permian.
 Occidental’s Century Plant in Pecos County, Texas, further expands our EOR infrastructure in the Permian Basin.
 The plant processes natural gas with high-CO2 content, resulting in methane gas for the market as well as a major source of CO2 for our Permian operations.